datasets/global-temp/README.md

 The data are prepared with a Python script.
 The HadCRUT4 processing script, which is not run by default, requires the external `lxml` module.

-In the GISTEMP dataset, hundredths of degrees Celsius are transformed to degrees Celsius.
+In the GISTEMP dataset, hundredths of degrees Celsius are converted to degrees Celsius.

 Run the following script to download the data and write them to annual and monthly CSV files: